dell/csm-docs/content/docs/csidriver/features/unity.md

 The CSI Unity XT driver supports controller HA feature.
 Instead of StatefulSet controller pods deployed as a Deployment.

-By default, number of replicas is set to 2, you can set the `controllerCount` parameter to 1 in `myvalues.yaml` if you want to disable controller HA for your installation.
-When installing via Operator you can change the `replicas` parameter in the `spec.driver` section in your Unity XT Custom Resource.
+By default, the number of replicas is set to 2.
+You can set the controllerCount parameter to 1 in myvalues.yaml if you want to disable controller HA for your installation.
+When installing via Operator, you can change the replicas parameter in the spec.driver section in your Unity XT Custom Resource.

 When multiple replicas of controller pods are in a cluster each sidecar (Attacher, Provisioner, Resizer, and Snapshotter) tries to get a lease so only one instance of each sidecar is active in the cluster at a time.